Sondre Tronstad: Vitesse

 On 24 January 2020, Tronstad joined Vitesse on a 3 1/2-year deal.
 On 1 February 2020 he made his Eredivisie debut against ADO Den Haag as a 75th minute substitute for Navarone Foor.
 On 18 April 2021 he played the whole match against AFC Ajax in the KNVB Cup final, which Vitesse lost 2–1.

 Blackburn Rovers

-On 15 June 2023, it was announced that Tronstad will be joining Blackburn Rovers when his contract ends, on a 3-year deal.
-On 5 August he made his Championship debut in a 2–1 home win against West Bromwich Albion.
-On 7 December 2024, in absence of Lewis Travis, Tronstad was named the team captain against Hull City by Rovers' manager, John Eustace.
+On 15 June 2023, it was announced that Tronstad would join Blackburn Rovers upon the expiration of his contract, signing a three-year deal.
+He made his Championship debut on 5 August, starting in a 2–1 home win over West Bromwich Albion.
+On 7 December 2024, in the absence of Lewis Travis, Tronstad was named captain for the match against Hull City by manager John Eustace.
+On 18 April 2025, Tronstad scored his first league goals for the club, netting a brace in a 4–1 home victory over Millwall.
+On 26 April 2025, Tronstad was named player of the year, winning 31% of the supporters' vote, becoming the first Norwegian player to win the award.

+On 29 December 2025, Tronstad made his 100th appearance for the club in a 0–0 draw away to Sheffield Wednesday.

+On 24 February 2026, Tronstad was substituted at half-time during a 2–1 defeat to Bristol City after suffering a knock.
+He did not feature in the following match away to Derby County.
+On 4 March 2026, the club confirmed that Tronstad would miss the remainder of the 2025–26 season after undergoing a full ACL reconstruction.

+On 19 May, Blackburn Rovers confirmed that Tronstad would depart the club upon the expiration of his contract.
+In an interview with the Lancashire Telegraph, Tronstad revealed that his wife had been struggling with homesickness and, with the couple raising a young daughter was a main factor in returning to Norway.

+SK Brann

+On 12 August 2026, Tronstad returned to Norway, joining Eliteserien club SK Brann on a contract until 2028.

 International career

 Tronstad has played for Norwegian youth teams from under-16 to under-18 level.
 On 18 November 2020 he made his debut for the senior team against Austria in the Nations League.